Guan-Erjia/slate-vue3/docs/pages/introduction/what-difference.md

 }
 ```

-> The h function can already cover the vast majority of scenarios and is concise enough.
-It is not recommended to add additional jsx
+The `h` function can already cover the vast majority of scenarios and is concise enough.
+It is not recommended to add additional `jsx`

-！！！The rendering function must be passed into the Slate component, and its behavior needs to be clearly defined.
-We also provide `default rendering functions` for use

 ## Reactive